amethon/www/_shelf/Wonders_of_Abyssopelagia-1.md

 ---
 layout: book
-title: "Wonders of Abyssopelagia"
+title: "Wonders of Abyssopelagia - Part I"
 categories: shelf
-excerpt: Journey to Abyssopelagia - A Voyage of Discovery
+excerpt: A Voyage of Discovery
 ---

 ## Foreward

-Dear readers,

 As you embark on this journey to the depths of the ocean and into the heart of the human soul, I hope that you will find yourself as captivated and inspired as I was when I first read "Wonders of Abyssopelagia."